-Inflation has been a topical issue since the early 1970's when oil prices soared to record high figures.
+Inflation has been a topical issue since the early 1970s when oil prices soared to record high figures.
 Ever since, controlling the inflation rate has been a high priority of many countries, especially those with small open economies.
-In order to manage a process, discovery of its determinants is of utmost importance; hence the study of the inflationary process in the Caribbean.
-Research of this nature has been conducted on Caribbean economies before, however the most recent study is over ten years old.
-Therefore, this paper fills a time gap.
-It also utilises a longer data series and a more robust testing technique, method, namely an unrestricted error-correction model and Pesaran et al.'s (2001) bounds test for a cointegrating relationship.
-Even though, hypothesised expectations exist for each Caribbean country, a general model is presented in order to capture new developments in the inflationary process.
+However, in order to manage a process efficiently, understanding its drivers or determinants is of utmost importance; hence the study of the inflationary process in the Caribbean.
+Research of this nature has been conducted on Caribbean economies before, however the most recent study is more than ten years old.
+Therefore this paper fills a time gap.
+It also utilises a longer data series and a more robust testing technique, namely an unrestricted error-correction model and Pesaran et al. (2001) bounds test for cointegrating analysis.
+Even though hypothesised expectations exist for each Caribbean country, a general model is presented in order to capture new developments in the inflationary process.
 Jamaica, Guyana, Barbados and Trinidad and Tobago constitute the sample of Caribbean economies used in the study.
-Results indicate that the determinants for inflation in the Caribbean are both costpush and demand-pull.
-These results, while adding new information to the literature, support some previous findings and may be used to update policy decisions in Caribbean economies.
+The findings indicate that the determinants for inflation in the Caribbean are both cost-push and demand-pull.
+These results, while adding new information to the literature, also support some previous findings and may be used to update policy decisions in Caribbean economies.